 How Does An Air-Fryer Work?

-An air fryer is an extremely handy and versatile appliance to have around the house.
+An air fryer, be it the large dual basket style, lid style, oven style air fryer, or classic basket style air fryer, is an extremely handy and versatile appliance to have around the house.
 And honestly, if food content wasn’t my life, I would most likely not even need my deep-fryer or microwave anymore!
 An air fryer can do it all!

 Most of these appliances have similar settings.
 Mine (which is a slightly above entry-level model) has cooking settings for baking, air-frying, roasting, and dehydrating.

-Now, what makes this appliance so popular is how it distributes heat.
+Now, what makes this appliance so popular is its heating element and how it distributes heat.

 This appliance has been specifically designed to produce intense heat within a very small cooking chamber.
-Furthermore, it has strong built-in fans which help circulate the hot air evenly throughout the chamber.
+Furthermore, it has strong built-in fans, which help circulate the hot air flow evenly throughout the chamber.

 That is exactly why you can get crispy food without having to plunge them into a pot of fat!